jiiihpeeh/Ihmistuntija/README.md

 # Ihmistuntija - A Human Conoisseour
-This is a funny OCR'd pseudoscientific booklet on Physiognomy in Finnish transfomed to XeLaTeX
+This is a funny OCR'd pseudoscientific booklet on Physiognomy in Finnish transfomed into XeLaTeX

 ## Fonts-Kirjasimet
 Kleist-Fraktur https://www.dafont.com/kleist-fraktur.font